Univ-Wyo-Education/S21-4010-a04/README.raw.md

 The server should run and do lots of stuff.
 You need to test the section where the signature is actually validated.
-This is in ./cli/svr-lib.go` line 115.
+This is in ./bsvr/cli/svr-lib.go` line 115.
 If the signature is valid and the message is valid then it should return `isValid` as true.
 If an error occurs, for example a bad address or some other error during the validation process, then return `isValid` as false and the error.
 Most of the code for this part of the assignment has been adapted from signMessage.go in sig-test.
+The code to implement is in ./bsvr/lib/svr-lib.go.

 ## Helpful things (Pay special attention to this section!)